Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

-We provide some justification for the above Theorem.
-Firstly, note that the structure of the mechanism ensures that if a worker exerts maximum effort on one task, then it does not decrease the chance of getting accepted by a task that the worker prefers more.
-Secondly, since we use the G-S algorithm with workers as proposers, it is always optimal for the workers to truthfully reveal their preferences \citep{roth1982economics}.
-Finally, in the operational phase, the structure of the payments and costs give rise to the bang-bang structure.

 The MTBB strategy is only weakly dominant and thus it does not imply that the bang-bang equilibrium is the unique NE.
-However, since bang-bang equilibrium is a dominant equilibrium, its selection is much more likely than other equilibria (if there are multiple equilibria).
 In order to play MTBB, the worker does not need information about the strategy of other workers.
-In the next section, we establish the conditions to show the uniqueness of the bang-bang equilibrium.
-Before that we first make some remarks about the bang-bang equilibrium.

-\textbf{Remarks} 1.
-In bang-bang equilibrium, we establish that the workers exert maximum effort in the assessment phase.
-Since the maximum effort level is not known to the clients or the planner, the clients cannot learn the productivity level of the worker.
-Even though the maximum effort is known to the worker, the worker also cannot perfectly learn its productivity, because it only observes the payments (and not the task qualities and the payment rules).

-2. If we consider the case where the workers also have some knowledge in the form of the distribution of the productivities of other workers, then as well the above theorem continues to hold because the MTBB strategy is a dominant strategy.
-Therefore, the bang-bang equilibrium will be a Bayesian Nash equilibrium.
+We study the uniqueness of the BBE in the next section. \footnote{ If we consider the case where the workers also have some knowledge of the form of the distribution of the productivities of other workers, then as well the above theorem continues to hold because the MTBB strategy is a dominant strategy.
+Therefore, the bang-bang equilibrium will be a Bayesian Nash equilibrium.}

-\textbf{Uniqueness of the equilibrium.} In this section, we show that in many cases the repeated endogenous assessment-matching game has a unique equilibrium payoff (vector of long-run utilities of the workers), which is achieved by the bang-bang equilibrium strategy.
-Note that the uniqueness in terms of payoffs means that there can be multiple equilibrium strategies possible but all of them lead to the same unique equilibrium payoff.
-We first state the assumptions under which we can prove that the equilibrium payoff is unique and is achieved in the bang-bang equilibrium.
-Before we state the assumptions, we want to clarify that the planner/clients/workers do not know that these assumptions hold.